Uberi/University-Notes/STAT231/STAT231.md

 What is the Y axis of the relative likelihood function?
 It's the **likelihood** of the X axis, not the probability of anything.
 Likewise, $\theta$ isn't a probability either, just an unknown constant.
 For example, a value of $\theta$ that makes $R(\theta) = 0.6$ means that $\theta$ is 0.6 times as likely as the maximum likelihood estimate.

 A likelihood is different from a probability - **likelihoods are the frequency of certain hypotheses out of all hypotheses, while probabilities are the frequency of certain results out of all results**.
-Hypotheses are statements like "the unknown parameter $\theta$ is 0.3", and results are something like "we observed "
+Hypotheses are statements like "the unknown parameter $\theta$ is 0.3", and results are something like "we observed 300 of 1000 trials were successful".

+Likewise, a probability function is what we use when **we have a parameter value and want to describe what samples will look like**, while the likelihood function is what we use when **we have a sample and want to describe what the parameter value looked like**.

 The **log likelihood function** is just the log of the likelihood function, $l(\theta) = \ln L(\theta)$.
 Clearly, it has its maximum at the same point, even though the shape is different.